MathiasHarrer/protect-website/content/en/authors/admin/_index.md

 <br></br>

-David Daniel Ebert is Director of the Protect Lab.
-Mr. Ebert is also Co-Founder, Co-Managing Director and Chief Scientific Officer of [HelloBetter](hellobetter.de), as well as president of the International Society for Research on Internet Interventions, [ISRII](http://isrii.org).
+David Daniel Ebert is professor of Psychology & Digital Mental Health Care at TU Munich and director of the Protect Lab.
+Dr. Ebert is also co-founder, co-managing director and chief scientific officer of [HelloBetter](hellobetter.de), as well as president of the International Society for Research on Internet Interventions, [ISRII](http://isrii.org).

 Mr. Ebert's research focuses on the development and evaluation of evidence-based Internet and mobile-based health interventions for the promotion of mental health in different settings and environments (e.g. work, university) with a special focus on the prevention and early intervention of mental illness.